ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 Example should use the fully qualified collection name (FQCN)
 -------------------------------------------------------------

-Use FQCN for examples within module documentation For instance, you should use ``community.vmware.vmware_guest`` instead of just
+Use FQCN for examples within module documentation.
+For instance, you should use ``community.vmware.vmware_guest`` instead of just
 ``vmware_guest``.

-This way, the examples don't depend on the ``collections`` directive of the playbook.
+This way, the examples do not depend on the ``collections`` directive of the playbook.

 Functional tests